 - Customers name

 - Social Security Number

 - Zip Code

 - Vendor

 - Training Costs

 - Total Paid

 - Total Remaining

 - Status (Adult, Dislocated, Youth)

 - Training Start Date

 - Training End Date

 - Payments (Start-up, Completion, Placement)

 - Payment Voucher Number

-- g.
-Provide a description of local board policy on use of statewide eligible training provider list (including financial and duration limits, out-of-area training, service to out-of-area customers, etc.).

 The LWDB policies are consistent with the State's policies on maximum duration and financial limits for training.
 If the cost of training exceeds financial limitation guidelines, Career Advisors will assist in developing a plan that outlines methods to identify potential funding sources.
 Trainees are not required to apply for or access student loans, or incur personal debt as a condition of program participation.